 - An Early College Initiative in an Urban, High-Poverty High School First-Year Effects on Student Achievement and Non-Academic Indicators

-While the ECHS movement gains momentum, further alignment of K–16 curriculum is paramount for developing student capacity across the system.
+While the Early College High School movement gains momentum, further alignment of K through grade 16 curriculum is paramount for developing student capacity across the system.
 This research document supports partnerships between high schools and post-secondary institutions that facilitate at-risk students earning a high school diploma along with college credits.
 Secondary and post-secondary administrators may use the study as research-based evidence to initiate plans for incorporating an early college high school model within a high –poverty school district.

 - Children and Youth Experiencing Homelessness: An Introduction to the Issues (PDF)

-The McKinney-Vento Homeless Assistance Act (42 U.S.C. § 11431 et seq.) addresses educational challenges created by homeless and guarantees students the right to enroll, attend and succeed in school.
+The McKinney-Vento Homeless Assistance Act (42 United States Code § 11431 et seq.) addresses educational challenges created by homeless and guarantees students the right to enroll, attend and succeed in school.
 This brief provides basic information about the scope of the problem, the impact of homelessness on education, and the rights of children and youth of a public education.
-See also National Center for Homeless Education Briefs , The McKinney-Vento Act At a Glance (PDF), and CDE's Homeless Liaison.
+See also National Center for Homeless Education Briefs , The McKinney-Vento Act At a Glance (PDF), and the California Department of Education's (CDE's) Homeless Liaison.

 - Dear Colleague Letter on the Nondiscriminatory Administration of School Discipline